 Little fertilizer facilities are often automated.
 Can you imagine every fertilizer plant surrounding the Dallas metro going up in flames at the same time?
 That would be hard to orchestrate, but even if a group managed to get a few in key locations, there would be large amounts of damage and hurt.

-Waste water treatment plants are automated, run largely with computers.
+treatment plants are automated, run largely with computers.
 Untreated sewage releases along key drinking water rivers would be horrible.

 Oil refineries and ethanol distillers are all run with automation.
 What would a busy harbor look like after an oil refinery explosion?